Corsace/corsace/README.md

 `config.database`

+##### Via Docker (Recommended)

+We are shipping a production-like `docker-compose.yml` file.
+You can start only the database service using: `docker-compose up -d database` or `npm run database`.

+The database will listen on `127.0.0.1:3306`, with `corsace` being the database name, username and password.

 ##### Manual MariaDB Setup

 You will need to install [MariaDB](https://mariadb.org/) and create an empty database, named whatever you like.